richardcepka/SimplEsT-ViT/README.md

         * SimpleViT - 0.001
     * Shampoo, Learning rate:
         * SimplEsT-ViT - {0.0007, 0.0005}

 It would be beneficial to perform a wider range of experiments to determine the optimal learning rate and weight decay values, particularly for weight decay.
-This is because normalization through [LN makes the network scale invariant](https://arxiv.org/pdf/1607.06450.pdf), resulting in a [different behavior for weight decay](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf) compared to networks without normalization.
-We hypothesize that weight decay should be much smaller for SimplEsT-ViT than for SimpleViT.
+This is especially relevant given that the normalization achieved through [LN makes the network scale-invariant](https://arxiv.org/pdf/1607.06450.pdf), resulting in a weight decay [exhibiting distinct behavior](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf) compared to networks without normalization.
+We hypothesize that weight decay should be considerably lower than for SimpleViT.

 ### Shampoo implementation discusion:
 We use the same [implementation for Shampoo](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) (except [one small change](https://github.com/richardcepka/SimplEsT-ViT/commit/de7608ce3f3ea1031f326a54e4aba9d83a2ffa41)) as in the Cramming paper, where they show no benefits.
 They hypothesize that it may be due to [improper implementation](https://twitter.com/_arohan_/status/1608577721818546176).
 However, based on my understanding, the discussion is about the Newton iteration method, which is not used as default in the Shampoo implementation we use (default is eigendecomposition).